 Differences compared to git clone SSH

 Now, let’s compare the pros and cons of using HTTPS in comparison to the SSH protocol.
-In short, SSH is a communication protocol that uses a pair of keys to establish a connection.
+In short, SSH, or Secure Shell, is a communication protocol used to connect securely to a remote server and uses a pair of keys to establish a connection.
 Generating and managing SSH keys is essential for secure authentication with remote repositories.
 SSH keys are used for secure authentication with remote repositories.
 You can learn more about creating a private key pair and using it in working with repositories here: How to clone using SSH in Git?

 All the popular hosting services used to work with Git allow us to use both HTTPS and SSH, so here we have a draw.
 The main difference, however, is the level of security.
 While HTTPS is encrypted and gives us a high level of security, SSH goes a step further and forces us to create a private key pair and provide a public key to the website to establish a connection.
 This increases the level of control over access to repositories.
 The advantage here is definitely on the SSH side.

 On the other hand, let’s analyze the setup time and the convenience of use.
 Here, HTTPS has the advantage, because it is enough to perform the clone operation with the appropriate address, enter the login/password, and it’s ready.
+It also works well behind most firewalls and proxies.
 Setting up SSH requires us to first create a key pair and secondly add it to the right place.
 Using the SSH URL to clone remote repositories may not be difficult or very time-consuming, but it is certainly easier to clone with HTTPS, especially for someone just entering the IT world.

 Git clone with HTTPS – conclusion